isw-kudos/huddo-ai-assistant-for-verse/README.md

 ![Platform](https://img.shields.io/badge/platform-Chrome%20%7C%20Firefox-yellow)

 > **⚠️ Disclaimer — Use at your own risk.**
-> This extension is an independent, open-source community project and is **not affiliated with, endorsed by, or supported by HCL Technologies, Anthropic, OpenAI, or Google**.
+> This extension is an independent, open-source community project and is **not affiliated with, endorsed by, or supported by HCL Software, Anthropic, OpenAI, or Google**.
 It is provided "as is" with no warranty of any kind.
 When you use it, your email content is sent to the third-party AI provider you configure — you are responsible for ensuring that is appropriate for your organisation's data handling and compliance requirements.
 AI-generated content (summaries, replies, action items) may be inaccurate or incomplete and **must always be reviewed before sending**.
 See the [full disclaimer](#disclaimer) below.

 ---